 Decimal to Fraction Calculator

-- Find the Greatest Common Factor (GCF) of the numerator and denominator, if it exists, and reduce the fraction by dividing both numerator and denominator by this GCF.
+- Reduce the fraction: Find the Greatest Common Factor (GCF) of the numerator and denominator and reduce the fraction by dividing both numerator and denominator by the GCF.

-- Finally, simplify the remaining fraction to a mixed number if possible.
+- Simplify the remaining fraction to a mixed number fraction if possible.

 1. Rewrite the decimal number number as a fraction (over 1)

-3. Find the Greatest Common Factor (GCF) of 2625 and 1000, if it exists, and reduce the fraction by dividing both numerator and denominator by the GCF.
-Here, the GCF is 125.
+3. Find the Greatest Common Factor (GCF) of 2625 and 1000 and reduce the fraction, dividing both numerator and denominator by GCF = 125

 Decimal to Fraction